-1.3 Building hekad with External Plugins
+1.1.3 Building hekad with External Plugins

 It is possible to extend hekad by writing input, decoder, filter, or output plugins in Go (see Extending Heka).
 Because Go only supports static linking of Go code, your plugins must be included with and registered into Heka at compile time.
-The build process supports this through the use of an optional cmake file {heka root}/cmake/plugin_loader.cmake.
-A cmake function has been provided add_external_plugin taking the repository type (git, hg, or svn), repository URL, the repository tag to fetch, and an optional list of sub-packages to be initialized.
+The build process supports this through the use of an optional cmake file [heka root]/cmake/plugin_loader.cmake.
+A cmake function has been provided add_external_plugin taking the repository type (git, svn, or hg), repository URL, the repository tag to fetch, and an optional list of sub-packages to be initialized.